Zizaco/confide/README.md

 The `password_confirmation` attribute should be removed from the object before being sent to the database.
 Make sure your user model implement the `ConfideUserInterface` and that it use the `ConfideUser` trait [as described above](#user-model).
 Otherwise if you are using a custom validator, you will have to unset `password_confirmation` before saving the user.

+__I need my users to have an *"username"*__

+Use the `--username` option when generating the confide migration and the controller.

+    $ php artisan confide:migration --username
+    ...
+    $ php artisan confide:controller --username

+If you want to make the username a required field you will have to [extend the `UserValidator`](#custom-user-validation) and overwrite the `$rules` attribute making the _"username"_ `required`.

 __I receive a "Your account may not be confirmed" when trying to login__

 You need to confirm a newly created user _(by "reaching" its `confirm()` method)_, otherwise you can disable the confirmation as a requirement to login in in the config file _(see bellow)_.
 You can easly confirm an user manually using Laravel's `artisan tinker` tool.